Faculty in Residence

 Joe Stephens

-Stephens is a former staff writer for The Washington Post, where he joined the investigative projects team in 1999.
+Stephens joined the Post in 1999, where he was a member of the investigative projects team for nearly two decades.
 He has written extensively on presidential politicspolitical corruption, the war against terrorism, Afghan reconstruction, the federal judiciary, and drug experiments conducted on children in the developing world.

 He has reported and lectured in Europe, Africa, Asia, Latin America, and across the U.S. His stories have led to Congressional hearings, national legislative reforms, criminal convictions, and millions of dollars in fines.

-Since 2014, Stephens has led the University’s Walter Lord Society, a public affairs discussion group.
+Since 2014, Stephens has directed and moderated the University’s Newsmaker Dinner series, a public affairs discussion group (formerly known as the Walter Lord Society).
 In 2016, he was named Faculty in Residence at Mathey College.

 Courses taught: